The Adolescent Interest Group (AIG)

-Founded in 1999, the PAMF Adolescent Interest Group (AIG) is a collection of physicians and staff members from the Foundation's health education, psychiatry, research, family medicine, pediatrics and administration departments.
-The group is chaired by Nancy Brown, Ph.D and works to improve the care we provide our adolescent patients.
+The Adolescent Interest Group (AIG) was founded in 1999.
+It is comprised physicians and staff members from PAMF's health education, psychiatry, research, family medicine, pediatrics, and administration departments.
+The group is chaired by Nancy Brown, Ph.D., and works to improve the care we provide our adolescent patients.